jimbo-tsai/jimbot/site/content/galleries/tommy-emmanuel-10-15-25/index.md

 <div style="max-width: 1000px; margin-left: auto; margin-right: auto; text-align: center;">

-<p>Tommy Emmanuel tour stop at Cahn Auditorium (Evanston, IL) for his "Living in the Light" album. <br>
-Thanks to the Daily Northwestern for the opportunity.</p>
+<p>Tommy Emmanuel tour stop at Cahn Auditorium (Evanston, IL) on October 15th, 2025, for his "Living in the Light" album. <br> Thanks to the Daily Northwestern for the opportunity to shoot this event.</p>

 </div>